iotaledger/wasp/contracts/rust/wasmlib/docs/Init.md

 // When this parameter is omitted the owner will default to the contract creator. pub fn func_init(ctx: &ScFuncContext) {

-    // Log the fact that we have initiated the 'init' Func in the host log. ctx.log("dividend.init");
+    // Log initiation of the 'init' Func in the host log. ctx.log("dividend.init");

     // First we set up a default value for the owner in case the optional